-• Arrive early to allow time to screen medically-necessary liquids and medical devices.

-- Communicate your specific needs to the TSA officer before screening begins to facilitate your airport screening experience.
-This can include information about medically-necessary liquids equipment and devices as well as the location of sensitive areas.
+- Arrive early to allow time to screen medically-necessary liquids and medical devices. - Communicate your specific needs to the TSA officer before screening begins to facilitate your airport screening experience.
+This can include information about medically-necessary liquids, equipment, and devices as well as the location of sensitive areas.
 You may provide this information to the TSA officer verbally, or present a TSA notification card to the TSA officer. - The notification card is a basic, non-verbal way for you to communicate your disability or medical condition to officers.
-However, the notification card does not exempt travelers from screening. - The 3-1-1 liquids rule for carry-ons allows each traveler to have liquids, gels, aerosols, creams and pastes in quantities of 3.4 ounces (100ml) or less per container; in 1 quart sized, clear, plastic, zip-top bag; and 1 bag.
+However, the notification card does not exempt travelers from screening. - The 3-1-1 liquids rule for carry-ons allows each traveler to have liquids, gels, aerosols, creams, and pastes in quantities of 3.4 ounces (100ml) or less per container; in 1 quart sized, clear, plastic, zip-top bag; and 1 bag.
 The size restriction (3.4 ounces) does not apply to medically-necessary liquids for travelers with disabilities and medical conditions.
-However, you must declare medically-necessary liquids for inspection at the checkpoint, and officers may need to conduct additional screening of these items. - Tools longer than 7 inches (measured from end to end when assembled) are prohibited in carry-on baggage; these items must be packed in your checked baggage.
+However, you must declare medically-necessary liquids for inspection at the checkpoint, and officers may need to conduct additional screening of these items - Medical and disability-related tools and equipment are permitted in carry-on baggage.